Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

 The Difference Between Flat Extra Fees and Health Classifications

 The big difference is that these two forms of premium adjustments are related to a certain extent.
-The flat extra fees are used for high-risk occupations, hobbies, and sports.
+The flat extra fees are usually used for high-risk occupations, hobbies, and sports.

 Rate class adjustments are used when calculating the risk of an applicant’s health history.
-The bottom line is they are used for entirely different purposes.
+The bottom line is they are used for different purposes.
 Sometimes a health classification may be adjusted for hazardous occupations and sports along with a flat extra fee.

 If a person applies for life insurance and he has a heart condition for example, the carrier will adjust his health classification accordingly.
-Selecting the appropriate insurance provider for your application is crucial to securing the most favorable health classification and consequently, the lowest rates.
+Selecting the appropriate insurance carrier for your application is crucial to securing the most favorable health classification and consequently, the lowest rates.

-If another person is applying for life insurance and has an occupation as a professional race car driver, the carrier will be using a life insurance flat extra fee to adjust the premium accordingly to cover the risk exposure of the auto racing.
+If another person is applying for life insurance and has an occupation as a professional race car driver, the carrier will be using a life insurance flat extra fee to adjust the premium accordingly to cover the risk of the auto racing.

 How Is a Health Classification Identified and Distinguished?